Ergus/PaperOmpSs-ClustersArtifact/paper.md

 [Nanos6@Cluster](https://github.com/bsc-pm/ompss-2-cluster-releases)
 runtime system, which is the reference runtime system implementation for the [OmpSs-2@Cluster]**(cite EuroPar paper)** programming model.
 OmpSs-2@Cluster is the flexible distributed memory variant of [OmpSs](https://pm.bsc.es/ftp/ompss-2/doc/spec/), which supports offloading of tasks among nodes.
 The program inherits task ordering from the sequential version of the code and it uses a common address space to avoid address translation and simplify the use of data structures with pointers.

 We also include four benchmarks for evaluation, together with the scripts (artifact.sh) and documentation (Overview.pdf) needed to reproduce the results in the paper.
-As such, we hope to enable future researchers to reproduce our work, compare alternative approaches with state-of-the-art and build on our work to exploit the task offloading support for resilience, malleability, load balancing (**Cite ICPP**) and other purposes.
+As such, we hope to enable future researchers to reproduce and evaluate our work, compare alternative approaches with state-of-the-art and build on our work to exploit the task offloading support for resilience, malleability, load balancing (**Cite ICPP**) and other purposes.

 # Statement of need